sudhamshu137/CORSIT---Event-Landing-Page/README.md

 # CORSIT---Event-Landing-Page
 This is an android app to show and describe the events that are held by Club of Robotics SIT , especially the robocor

-It is uploaded in the master branch
+It is uploaded in the master branch.